vesterheim/vesterheim.github.io/folk-art-school/instructors/schrandt--bev.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
-Bev Schrandt, Ossian, Iowa, is a self-taught wheat artist who began this folk art in 1976, when her daughter’s second-grade teacher asked parents to share a craft or food for a unit on Norway.
+Bev Schrandt, Ossian, Iowa, is a self-taught wheat artist who began learning this folk art in 1976, when her daughter’s second-grade teacher asked parents to share a craft or food for a unit on Norway.
 Schrandt chose wheat weaving and has demonstrated it to second-graders each year ever since.
 At Vesterheim she has demonstrated at festivals, and taught folk-art classes and Elderhostels.
 In addition, she has shared her craft with 4-H groups, adult education classes, and Sons of Norway camps.